....loading

 Through the long-term partnerships we’ve established by helping clients build robust technology capabilities, Six Degrees Executive understands the importance of staying ahead in what is a complex, rapidly evolving environment.

-Our latest Technology Market Insights report highlights that, with enormous change in the technology landscape, hiring the right tech talent is what underpins your organisation’s ability to move confidently into a digital future.
+Our Technology Market Insights report highlights that, with enormous change in the technology landscape, hiring the right tech talent is what underpins your organisation’s ability to move confidently into a digital future.

 I’ve watched this evolution myself.
 When I was recruiting for CIO and CTO roles 15 years ago, they often didn’t have a seat at the executive table.
 They typically reported to the CFO, not the CEO, and their responsibility was regarded as little more than operational — to “keep the lights on”.
 Their department, IT, was seen as a cost centre rather than a business enabler, and it lacked the credibility that other departments had within the organisation.